MortenMDahl/ros2_socket_bridge/README.md

 # ros2_domain_bridge

 **README and the project is still under development.
-Any feedback is appreciated!
+Do you have questions or feature requests?
 Contact me at mortemd@stud.ntnu.no.**

 The ros2_domain_bridge package is made to enable node communication across different domains set with